WCSCourses/ViralBioinfLAC2022/Modules/Coverage_plots_and_statistics.md

 We will use SAMtools only on the command line; there is not graphical interface for this software package.

 ## Input data
 Qualimap examines coverage of the reference genome sequence by aligned sequence reads.
-Therefore, it requires that the reads have already been aligned against the reference genome sequence and that the alignment is presented in BAM format.
+Therefore, it requires that the reads have already been aligned against the reference genome sequence and that the alignment is presented in **BAM format**.

 We already discussed BAM format in the session "NGS file formats and data and QC".
 You can find a formal description of the BAM file format here: https://samtools.github.io/hts-specs/SAMv1.pdf.